Mastodon

 }

 The client sends a session ID and a decision.
-The server looks up what tool is actually pending, the client has no influence over that lookup.
-The signed challenge ensures the client can’t claim approval for a tool the server never requested, and can’t replay a previous approval for a different call.
-The token expires (no indefinite approvals), is single-use (invalidated before execution), and userId comes from the authenticated session rather than the request body.
+The server looks up what tool is pending.
+The client has no influence over that.
+The signed token means the client can’t claim approval for a tool the server never requested, and can’t replay a previous approval for a different call.
+The token expires, is single-use (invalidated before execution), and userId comes from the auth session, not the request body.